DrDejaVuNG/super/README.md

 The `mocks` property provides a way to inject mock objects into the application's dependency graph during testing.
 These mock objects can replace real dependencies, such as database connections or network clients, allowing for controlled and predictable testing scenarios.

-**Note:** When using the `mocks` property, make sure to provide instantiated mock objects, not just their types.
+**Important:** When using the `mocks` property, make sure to provide instantiated mock objects, not just their types.
 For example, instead of `[MockAuthRepo]`, use `[MockAuthRepo()]` to ensure that the mock object is used.
 Adding the type without instantiating the mock object will result in the mock not being utilized.